Iximiel/plumed-school-benchmark/README.md

 #### globs
 ![](globs.gif)
 ##### line
-The fisrt 50 frames of a line with 10 atoms, the atoms are coloreb by their index to underline that they move around their initial position
+The first 50 frames of a line with 10 atoms, the atoms are colored by their index to underline that they move around their initial position
 ![](line.gif)
 ##### sc
-How the simple cubic system is made with increasig number of atoms
+How the simple cubic system is made with increasing number of atoms
 ![](sc.gif)